-They have long bodies with a long bird-like snout, while males are female are visually distinguishable.
-Males are greenish in color with a blue-tipped nose, and females are brown to black at the top and white at the bottom.
-(The picture above is representing a female Bird Wrasse)
+They have long bodies with a long bird-like snout.
+Males and females are visually distinguishable.
+Male Bird Wrasses are greenish in color with a blue-tipped nose, and females are brown to black at the top and white at the bottom.
+(The picture above is representing male & female Bird Wrasses)

 The expected life span of Bird Wrasse is 3 to 4 years in captivity, and they can grow as big as one foot.
-They are carnivorous, they love to eat crustaceans caught in corals, while brittle stars and small fish are also their diets in the wild.
+They are carnivorous, as they love to eat crustaceans caught in corals, while brittle stars and small fish are also their diets in the wild.

-Large peaceful fish are good tankmates of Bird Wrasses, and small elongate shaped fish are not, as Bird Wrasse can chase after this kind of fish to terrify them.
+Large peaceful fish are good tankmates of Bird Wrasses, and small elongate-shaped fish are not, as Bird Wrasse can chase after this kind of fish to terrify them.
 You can house Bird Wrasses with Damselfish, Clownfish, Angelfish, Tangs, and Gobbies, but not with small Dartfish and Mandarinefish.

 They are very active fish and continuously explore the entire aquarium, so a sufficiently spacious aquarium is perfect.
 Birds Wrasses are known for jumping nature, so you should cover the aquarium with a lid.
 Live rocks and caves in the aquarium can comfort them.

 Bicolor Blennies are colorful marine fish native to the Indo-Pacific Oceans.
 They have a beautiful bisecting color pattern, the front half is blue, and the back half is a bright yellow to orange.
 They are hardy fish and a popular choice for saltwater aquariums.